SisyphusRex/github-backup/README.md

 ** Since we are only cloning public repos, we should not have to authenticate.
 If we are cloning private repos, then the machine should be authenticated and credentials stored **

 1. Save .exe in backup directory
-2. From Command Lone, move to backup directory
+2. From Command Line, move to backup directory
 3. ./backup.exe <username> <#ofrepos>
 4. Iterate through list of repo urls and git clone <url> --mirror